-Several remarks about Theorem 1 are now in order.
+Several remarks about Theorem 1 are in order.

-Remark 1: The mechanism that we constructed in the proof of Theorem 1 is a Groves-like mechanism.
+Remark 1 The mechanism that we constructed in the proof of Theorem 1 is a Groves-like mechanism.
 The idea is to structure the payment of each informed buyer in such a way that the buyer's problem coincides with the seller's problem in the first-best search problem.
 Each buyer then wishes to make a truthful report in order to allow the seller to maximize the surplus.
-Note however from eq.
-(5) that a buyer's expected utility does depend on his belief about the values of future buyers who are yet uninformed.
+Note however from Eq.
+(10) that a buyer's expected utility does depend on his belief about the values of future buyers who are yet uninformed.
 Hence, truth telling is not a dominant strategy equilibrium.
 While this mechanism is efficient, it obviously does a poor job in extracting the buyers' surplus ex post.
-In fact, each one of the buyers who does get the good (minus the cost of search incurred by all other buyers who acquired information either at the same time or after).
+In fact, each one of the buyers who do not get the good receives a payment equal to the value of the buyer who does get the good (minus the cost of search incurred by all other buyers who acquired information either at the same time or after).
 However, given that the mechanism implements the first-best search procedure, the efficiency principle ensures that the seller obtains a payoff equal to the entire increase in social surplus generated by the optimal search.

-Remark 2: The proof of Theorem 1 does not depend on the assumption that buyers learn their values as soon as they spend the cost q.
-Hence, the result can be easily generalized to the case where it takes more than one period for buyers to discover their values or if this time would differ across different buyers.16
+Remark 2 The proof of Theorem 1 does not depend on the assumption that buyers learn their values as soon as they spend the cost c_i .
+Hence, the result can be easily generalized to the case where it takes more than one period for buyers to discover their values or if this time would differ across different buyers.18